nuxtlabs/nuxtlabs.com/content/about.md

 Incredible investors

 #content
-Since January 2020, we are proundly backed by amazing investors, thanks to First Minute Capital, Kima Venture, Eduardo Ronzano and Renaud Visage for supporting us with our mission.
+Since January 2020, we are proudly backed by amazing investors, thanks to First Minute Capital, Kima Venture, Eduardo Ronzano and Renaud Visage for supporting us with our mission.

 ::